National Capitol DX Association's

 hobby would have a forum in which to exchange opinions and technical

-countries as a way to unite these local clubs across a nation into a
+formed in many countries as a way to unite these local clubs across a

-unified force, which published magazines and represented Amateur
+nation into a unified force, which published magazines and

-Radio in political forums to use only two examples.
+represented Amateur Radio in political forums to use only two

 Finally several national radio societies came together in Paris to